Bachelor's Degree Programs in Forestry

 |Possible Careers||Park ranger, research technician, environmental consultant, forest and conservation worker|

 |Advanced Degrees||Master's and doctorate degrees are available|

 You might find work in a variety of roles, including park ranger, environmental consultant and research technician.
 As an expert in forestry, you can find employment with the federal government, non-profit organizations, private industry, consulting firms or schools.
 Many of the jobs you may pursue involve physically demanding work in the outdoors.

-According to the U.S. Bureau of Labor Statistics, there were nearly 13,000 forest and conservation workers employed in 2008 (www.bls.gov).
-This number was expected to grow by approximately nine percent from 2008-2018.
-Growth was due to an increase in protected land and government efforts to control dangerous wildfires through effective management.
-In 2008, the median hourly wage for forestry workers was $10.98.
+According to the U.S. Bureau of Labor Statistics, there were nearly 14,000 forest and conservation workers employed in 2014 (www.bls.gov).
+This number was expected to grow by approximately four percent from 2014-2024.
+Growth was due to an increase in demand for U.S. timber and wood pellets.
+In 2014, the median hourly wage for forestry workers was $13.06.